MENSTRUAL DYSFUNCTIONS (premenstrual syndromes and others)

 Excessive exercise exhausts the adrenals, and may lead to complete cessation of the menstrual period.
 This is very unhealthy for young women.
 Some gentle exercise daily, such as walking, is fine however.

 Emotional imbalances in many women include hidden anger and resentments.
 While these can be understandable and explained, they are not helpful at all.
 They are a very important contributor to many cases of menstrual difficulties.
 The emotions can affect the liver and all glandular activity.
 They tend to affect the adrenals as well.
 The adrenal glands regulate copper metabolism and produce female hormones.
-Methods such as relaxation techniques, spiritual reading, prayer, and the Roy Masters meditation exercise can go a long way toward helping one to release hidden anger and resentment.
+Methods such as relaxation techniques, spiritual reading, prayer, and the Pushing Down Mental Exercise can go a long way toward helping one to release hidden anger and resentment.

 Anything that affects the adrenal glands negatively is likely to raise the copper level.
 Fatigue is probably the single most common factor in adrenal underactivity.
 Worry or other emotional imbalances is second most important in most cases.

 Lack of self-acceptance as a woman.
-Some young women today are anger at themselves for having periods and even for being a woman.
+Some young women today are angry with themselves for having periods and even for being a woman.
 This lack of self-acceptance as a woman tends to worsen menstrual symptoms even more.
-It is important to understand that all is in divine order concerning the body and ones gender.
+It is important to understand that all is in divine order concerning the body and oneÕs gender.

 Most women with PMS are slow oxidizers.
-This means their adrenal and thyroid glands tend to be underactive or sluggish.
+This means their adrenal and thyroid glands are underactive or sluggish.
 This may not be revealed on blood, urine or saliva tests.
-A complete nutritional balancing program will help balance the oxidation rate and the major ratios.
-Adding sauna therapy, in particular, assists their bodies to eliminate toxins much faster and more comfortably.
-The sauna need not be costly or fancy.
-Free plans are available on this website by clicking here.
+A complete development program will help balance the oxidation rate and the major mineral ratios.

 Here is a look at the basic hormonal cycle that occurs each month.
 When bleeding starts at the beginning of the period, estrogen, progesterone and copper are at their lowest levels of the month.
 The levels of estrogen and progesterone remain relatively low while menstrual bleeding occurs.
 At the end of the bleeding phase, estrogen begins to rise.
 It continues to rise until ovulation, about half way through the cycle.